SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![moj.jpg][img5]

 We have tested SuperOffice 8.4 R03 Web and Service in Chrome and Safari with MacOS Mojave.
 See attached Compatibility report for found issues.
-Report made December 3rd 2018.
+The report was made on December 3rd 2018.

 [Report (\*.xlsx)][6]